lcreid/infrastructure/README.md

 1. Turn off the front end on the old platform.
 2. Copy _each_ database with `pg_dump`, not `pg_dumpall`.
 This won't copy the users.
-3. Copy the dumps to somewhere accessible.
 4. Deploy the app via Kamal.
 This should create the database and user.
 5. Set the app to maintenance mode as quickly as possible???
+3. Copy the dumps to somewhere accessible.
+Since I'm using a directory on the server for each app, I should be able to copy the dump to `kamal-a` after bringing the apps up once.
+The data will be accessible to the Postgres container.
 6. Load the data.
 Can I just use `exec` on the accessory and upload the file from the laptop?
-Do I have to copy the file up to the server?
 I won't have `psql` on the server itself.
 So whatever I do will have to be either in the accessory or the app.
+The Docker Hub page for Postgres says you can run `psql` in the container with: `docker run -it --rm --network some-network postgres psql -h some-postgres -U postgres`.

 ### Rails Apps